pip/Octology/README.md

 ### Forgive Some Self-Promotion
-If you are willing to fund this development effort, please visit my [Patreon](https://patreon.com/PipStuart "Pip's Octology Patreon Page") and feel free to send me the **Top** new fixes and fE8ures you would want most.
+If you are willing to fund this development effort, please visit my [Patreon](https://patreon.com/PipStuart "Pip's Octology Patreon Page") and feel free to send me the **Top** new fixes and features you would want most.

 Please also contact me if you are an open-minded thinker interested in any conversation or friendship (especially near Oshkosh, Wisconsin).